jcoliz/WindowsAiEdgeLabCV/README.md

-# Hands-On-Lab: AI+Edge on Windows with Azure Custom Vision
+# Hands-On-Lab: Azure IoT Edge + AI on Windows IoT

 For this lab, we will use the Azure Custom Vision service to train a machine learning model for image detection.
 We will use that model to create a .NET application to pull frames from a connected USB camera, use Windows ML to classify the image, then send the result to Azure IoT Hub.
 We will deploy that application to a Windows IoT Core device using Azure IoT Edge.
 Finally, we will watch the results using Time Series Insights.